gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 * If the dimension of X is D, then each gaussian model should has (2D+1) parameters.
 Suppose we have k gaussian models, the total number of parameters is k(2D+1), as we also know the :math:`\pi_{k}` are normalized.
 As a result, the Fisher vector has **k(2D+1) - 1** elements.

+* Or kD dimensional when considering only the components associated with either the means of the variances of the GMM.

 * The similarity of two Fisher vectors can be evulated by Fisher kernel , where **I** is the corresponding infomation matrix:

 .. math::